 Maurice outgrew the bronchitis and asthma to have a beautiful life filled with fireworks, to visit firework factories around Britain, in China, Australia, New Zealand and all over Europe, and to scour Britain for collections of old fireworks, accumulating his priceless collection.
 Now like an old dragon in a cave, surrounded by gold, Maurice guards his cellar hoard protectively and is concerned about the future.
 “It needs to be seen,” he said, contemplating it all and speaking his thoughts out loud, “I would like to put this whole collection into a museum.
 I don’t want any money.
 I want everyone to see what happened from pre-war times up until the present day in the progression of fireworks.”

 “My father used to bring me the used ones to keep,” confessed Maurice quietly with an affectionate gleam in his eye, as he revealed the emotional origin of his collection, now that we were alone together in the cellar.
 With touching selflessness, having derived so much joy from collecting his fireworks, Maurice wants to share them with everybody else.

 Maurice with his barrel of gunpowder.

 Maurice with a couple of favourite rockets.

 Firework photographs copyright © Simon Costin

-Read my story about Simon Costin, The Museum of British Folklore
+You also like to read about Simon Costin, Museum of British Folklore